Difference-in-Differences with Sample Selection: Identification of ATT for Other Latent Groups

 \subsection{Identification of ATT for ONO Group}

-The treatment effect for the ONO group ($\tau_{ONO}$) can be further decomposed using equation (\ref{dec_group}) as,
+The treatment effect for the ONO group ($\tau_{ONO}$) can be further decomposed using Equation (\ref{dec_group}) as,

-As explained in Section \ref{identification}, we can use the group of treated individuals for whom the outcome is observed in both periods to partially identify $\mathbbm{E}[Y_{1}^{*}(1)-Y_{0}^{*}(1)|D=1, ONO]$.
-Similarly, we can use the group of untreated individuals for whom the outcome is observed in the first period only ($D = 0, S_0 = 1, S_1 = 0$) to partially identify $\mathbbm{E}[Y_{0}^{*}(0)|D=0, ONO]$.
-Identification of $\mathbbm{E}[Y_{1}^{*}(0)|D=0, ONO]$ combines the theoretical upper and lower bound of the outcome distribution \citep{huber2015sharp} and the mean dominance Assumption \ref{mean dominance}(a). \begin{theorem}[Bounds for $\tau_{ONO}$ under positive monotonicity] Under the {Assumptions \ref{no anti}, \ref{PT_group}, \ref{monotone}, \ref{inde_conditional} and \ref{mean dominance}(a), bounds on the treatment effect on the treated for the ONO group ($\tau_{ONO}$) lies in the interval $[LB_{\tau_{ONO}}, UB_{\tau_{ONO}}]$, { } where $Y_{01}^{LB}$ is the lower bound of the outcome's support for the untreated in the post-treatment period,
+As explained in Section \ref{identification}, we can use the group of treated individuals for whom the outcome is observed in both periods to partially identify $\mathbbm{E}[Y_{1}^{\ast}(1)-Y_{0}^{\ast}(1)|D=1, ONO]$.
+Similarly, we can use the group of untreated individuals for whom the outcome is observed in the first period only ($D = 0, S_0 = 1, S_1 = 0$) to partially identify $\mathbbm{E}[Y_{0}^{\ast}(0)|D=0, ONO]$.
+Identification of $\mathbbm{E}[Y_{1}^{\ast}(0)|D=0, ONO]$ combines the theoretical upper and lower bound of the outcome distribution \citep{huber2015sharp} and the mean dominance Assumption \ref{mean dominance}(a). \begin{theorem}[Bounds for $\tau_{ONO}$ under positive monotonicity] Under Assumptions \ref{no anti}, \ref{PT_group}, \ref{monotone}, \ref{inde_conditional}, \ref{rs}, \ref{mean dominance}(a), and $p_{gd}>0$ bounds on the treatment effect on the treated for the ONO group ($\tau_{ONO}$) lies in the interval $[LB_{\tau_{ONO}}, UB_{\tau_{ONO}}]$,